 Helps with bladder infections

 Suffer from UTIs?
 Consider adding some parsley into your diet.
 “Homeopathic practitioners use this to treat urinary tract infections and kidney and bladder stones,” says Nazario.
 “It contains chemicals that cause muscle contraction in the intestine, bladder, and uterus.
 Hence, indigestion, UTIs, and menstrual cramps were often treated with concoctions of this herb.”
-Here are 10 more home remedies you can try for UTIs.
+If you’re not a fan of parsley, try out one of these 10 home remedies you can use to treat UTIs.

 Fights off heart disease